mozilla/areweslimyet/faq/faq.md

 ## Exactly which versions of Firefox are plotted here?

-For each [change][pushlog] to Mozilla's central repository, our build infrastructure generates a [build][tinderbox builds] which we test and include in the graphs here.
+For each [change][pushlog] to Mozilla's inbound repository, our build infrastructure generates a [build][tinderbox builds] which we test and include in the graphs here.